bibbi88/PneuGineer/README.md

 # pneumaSim

-Pneumasim is a light pneumatic simulation program aimed solely for educational purposes.
+PneuGineer is a light pneumatic simulation program aimed solely for educational purposes.

 ## What's new